The EPEC Working Groups organise a range of activities to support Early Career researchers and space professionals in

 EPEC-EPSC #PlanetaryScience4All video contest

 The Europlanet Early Career (EPEC) Communication working group is giving all PhD, Master’s and Bachelor’s students involved in planetary science the opportunity to showcase their research through a 4-minute video contest called #PlanetaryScience4All.

-The deadline for submissions is 1 August 2021.
-All the videos submitted will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2021, which is being held as a virtual meeting from 13-24 September 2021.
+The deadline for submissions is 31 August 2022.
+All the videos submitted will be shown during the Europlanet Science Congress (EPSC) 2022, which is being held in Granada, Spain from 18-24 September 2022.
 The winner will be announced at the end of the virtual conference.
 Find out more.